ChickenShelf Life, Storage, and Spoilage Guide

 Cook all raw chicken to an internal temperature of 165°F (74°C) as measured with a food thermometer.

-Do not wash raw chicken before cooking as it can spread bacteria to other foods and surfaces.
+Do not wash raw chicken before cooking, as this can spread bacteria to other foods, utensils, and surfaces.

 Thaw frozen chicken in the refrigerator, in cold water (changing water every 30 minutes), or in the microwave.
-Never thaw on the counter.
+Never thaw on the counter at room temperature.